jupyter/governance/conduct/code_of_conduct.md

-   to, members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, physical appearance, family status, political belief, technological or professional choices, academic discipline, religion, mental ability, and physical ability.
+   to, members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, physical appearance, family status, technological or professional choices, academic discipline, religion, mental ability, and physical ability.

 3. **Be considerate**.
 Your work will be used by other people, and you in turn